CreatorDev/w1-switchcounter/README.md

 [buildenvironment.sh](https://drive.google.com/open?id=0B5jPTn496dprUHppR25oZGthUmM)

-run it with:
+Move the script to a folder of your choice, and run it with:

 <pre>
 $ chmod +x buildenvironment.sh
 $ ./buildenvironment.sh
 </pre>

-then [skip ahead to configuring your application](#securely-connecting-to-device-server) one the process has finished.
-You will be left with 2 folders in the directory you execute the scripts: openwrt/ and custom/ .
+then [skip ahead to configuring your application](#securely-connecting-to-device-server) once the process has finished.
+You will be left with 2 folders within the directory: openwrt/ and custom/.

 **--- OR ---**